+Functional block diagram of current measurement differential system using GMR sensors is shown in Figure 6.26.
 The use of two almost identical AA003-02E sensors led to a double differential measurement system, which further increased the advantages and precision above a single differential measurement arrangement.

-The differential current measuring system's operation is shown in Figure 6.27.
-Both of the sensors had a biasing field of 8 Oe applied through the permanent magnet.
+The differential current measuring system's operation is shown in Figure 6.26b: Both of the sensors had a biasing field of 8 Oe applied through the permanent magnet.
 For $H{bias} = -8$ Oe, the voltage on sensor S1 decreases whereas the voltage on sensor S2 increases when the same current I is applied.

 Figure 6.27.
-Differential measurement system: (a) experimental setup; (b) mode of operation illustration for $H{bias}$ = 8 Oe: when a current I is applied through the U-shaped band, the voltage on sensor 1 increases (green arrow) whereas the voltage on sensor 2 decreases (red arrow).
+Differential measurement system: (a) experimental setup; (b) mode of operation illustration for $H{bias} = 8$ Oe: when a current I is applied through the U-shaped band, the voltage on sensor 1 increases (green arrow) whereas the voltage on sensor 2 decreases (red arrow).

-By considering that $S_1 \approx S_2$ (for the same type of sensors), i.e., the system is thermally balanced, and the differences between the sensors output variation created by external fields are negligible, the output signal will be:
+By considering that $S_1 \approx S_2$ (for the same type of sensors), i.e., the system is thermally balanced, and the differences between the sensors output variation created by external fields are negligible, eq.
+6.7 becomes: